scverse/spatialdata/docs/design_doc.md

 #### SpatialData approach

-In SpatialData we extend the concept of coordiante systems also for the other types of spatial elements (Points, Shapes, Polygons).
+In SpatialData we extend the concept of coordinate systems also for the other types of spatial elements (Points, Shapes, Polygons).
 Since elements are allowed to have only (a subset of the) c, x, y, z axes and must follow a specific schema, we can relax some restrictions of the NGFF coordinate systems and provide less verbose APIs.
 The framework still reads and writes to valid NGFF; converting to the SpatialData coordinate system if generally possible, and when not possible we raise an exception.

 In details: